kevinfeng123/StillCold/README.md

 APCS2 pd1

 ## To Do List:
-* Choose a data structure for deque testing and implementation
+- [ ] Choose a data structure for deque testing and implementation
-* Write deque implementation, methods in QQKachoo
+- [ ] Write deque implementation, methods in QQKachoo:
  - ```void addFirst( Card C ); ```
  - ```void addLast( Card C ); ```
  - ```Card pollFirst(); ```